macanv/BERT-BiLSTM-CRF-NER/README.md

 ![](./pictures/text_class_rst.png)

 Note that it can not start NER service and Text Classification service together. but you can using twice command line start ner service and text classification with different port.

+### Flask server service
+sometimes, multi thread deep learning model service may not use C/S service, you can useing simple http service replace that, like using flask. now you can reference code:bert_base/server/simple_flask_http_service.py，building your simple http server service

 ## License
 MIT.